 How Does a DSP Work?

-DSP makes it easier for advertisers to connect with resources of inventory supplies.
+Demand Side Platforms make it easier for advertisers to connect with resources of inventory supplies.
 It makes the job of advertisers easier to look into numerous websites and mobile apps of publishers for ad inventory buying, which is based on impressions.

 Another noteworthy feature of the DSPs is the fact that newer generations are capable of offering cross-channel media buying.
 Some of the platforms in which ad buying can now occur are Google keyword search, LinkedIn, Instagram, Facebook, direct publishers’ in-app and web, OTT/CTV, and ad inventories from China, such as Alibaba and WeChat, Baidu, etc.